qmacro/qmacro.github.io/src/posts/2017-02-19-the-beauty-of-recursion-and-list-machinery.md

 # <a name="initialrecognition"></a>Initial recognition

-Erik Meijer, whom I'll mention properly in a moment, uses a phrase "if you stare long enough at it ...".
+Erik Meijer, whom I'll mention properly in a moment, uses a phrase:

+> "If you stare long enough at it ...".

 This really appeals to me, because it expresses the act of focus and concentration in a wonderfully casual way.
 I've stared at this stuff long enough for it to become something tangible, something recognisable, and hopefully there's useful content here for you to stare at too.

 ## Introduction via Haskell